Javatrix/tsuki-chan/README.md

 </p>

 Kawaii-San currently in very early development, so don't expect too much... yet.
-It has not yet been tested in multiple guilds at once, and probably would not work properly if it did.
+It has not yet been tested in multiple guilds at once, and probably would not work properly if it was.
 Because of that, it is currently **not accessible**.
 Also, most of the assets are placeholders.
-I will try not to rely on Genshin Impact & Mashin-Dōru wa Kizutsukanai fanarts.
+I will try not to rely on Genshin Impact & Mashin-Dōru wa Kizutsukanai fanarts in the future.
 *(Mihoyo, please don't sue me for using them for now)*

 # Features